Start planning your trip to the 2021 British Grand Prix at Silverstone on July 16-18. Advice on visas, money and local customs.

 Silverstone is a village on the borders of Buckinghamshire and Northamptonshire, 75 miles (120km) North West of London via the M1 motorway (Google Maps link).
 It is fifty miles to the South East of Birmingham, one of the largest cities in the UK.
-The track is surrounded by several towns and villages, all of which have accommodation options (which tend to sell out on Grand Prix weekend well in advance).
+The track is surrounded by several towns and villages, all of which have accommodation options (which tend to sell out well in advance of the Grand Prix weekend).
 The market town of Buckingham is 6 miles (10km) south of the race track and the small town of Towcester sits just 5 miles (8km) to the North.
 The larger Milton Keynes is just 15 miles (24km) away, as is Banbury.

 Being set in a rural location rather than a city, the British Grand Prix is a relatively safe event to attend, though we always recommend common sense when it comes to keeping an eye on your belongings.
 This is particularly true if you are camping.
 There is a reassuringly strong police presence in the UK, though visitors staying in cities or larger towns should behave as they would in any unfamiliar place and avoid walking anywhere alone at night.

-The UK’s currency is the pound sterling (GBP or £).
-One of the world’s stronger currencies, the pound has gained 15% against the EUR over the past 12 months (though it has fallen 10% against the USD in the same period).
-It’s not necessary to purchase pounds before you travel; cash machines (‘cashpoint’ or ‘hole in the wall’ in the UK) are everywhere and credit cards are widely accepted.
+The UK’s currency is the pound sterling (GBP or £), which has fallen significantly against most major currencies since the Brexit vote in 2016, making a trip to the British GP cheaper for traveling fans.
+It’s not necessary to purchase pounds before you travel; cash machines (‘cashpoints’ in the UK) are everywhere and credit cards are widely accepted.
 Tipping is not necessary, though it is common to reward good service from taxi drivers, at restaurants and in hotels.

-July is typically one of the hottest months in the UK, though the weather at the British Grand Prix can be unpredictable.
+July is one of the hottest months in the UK, though British GP weather can be unpredictable.
 Recent race weekends have had everything from scorching heat to serious downpours.
-Don’t underestimate the UK’s sun; if the forecast is for warm weather, be sure to come prepared with sunscreen, water and hats.
-This advice particularly applies if you are in an uncovered grandstand (or in general admission), are camping and/or partaking in a few beers where exposure to the elements is high and dehydration a very real threat.
+Don’t underestimate the UK’s sun; the average temperature in July 2018 was 17.6°C (64°F), with temperatures reaching as high as between 22 and 25°C (72-77°F).
+If the forecast is for warm weather, you’ll need sunscreen, plenty of water and a hat (especially if you are in an uncovered grandstand or general admission).
 Being an English summer, of course, we’d also recommend that you bring waterproofs and something warm but light for pulling on if it gets a bit breezy at the track.